Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 Hypospadias repair is surgery to repair your child's urethra or curved penis.
-Your child may need this surgery if he has trouble urinating or leaks urine.

 - Your child has a fever.